isetbio/ISETImagePipeline/README.md

 \[2\] if you are mainly interested in quickly playing with our code, remember to use a **small** parameter for everything so it runs fast (e.g., 0.25 visual degree mosaic, 32 by 32 image size).

 \[3\] These analysis can be computationally intensive (i.e., couple of days).
-We have saved many results of the intermediate steps (e.g., render matrix).
-They are too large for GitHub but feel free to ask me for them.

 \[4\] Running the prior learning routine also requires a large dataset of natural images.
 We used [ILSVRC](http://www.image-net.org/challenges/LSVRC) in our analysis.
 We have stored a learned prior `sparsePrior.mat` in case you don't want to repeat this step.

+We have shared both the RGB and hyperspetral image dataset, the parameters used in the simulation including display and cone mosaic setup, as well as some of the intermediate results such as the learned sparse prior, likelihood function (i.e., render matrix), these are available through here: [https://tinyurl.com/26r92c8y](https://tinyurl.com/26r92c8y)

 ## Others Code & Script
 There are many other scripts and functions in this repo, most of them are either things we used to run our analysis at scale, or other things that we have done but didn't go into this paper (e.g., regression-based reconstruction method).
 Here are some of them you might find useful: